AeroSteveO/ESP-Projects/wordclock/README.md

 - add a color selection option through HASS to control clock face color
 - save the recent color and use it on boot?
 - fix the minutes
+- add the happy birthday lettering
+- create input boolean from HASS to trigger the lettering or turn it off
+- add some flair to the text when it turns to the hour
+-